Foraging

 Dandelion is probably one of the most recognizable plants on the planet.
 Despite the fact that it is often scorned as a lawn weed, the dandelion is a nutritious powerhouse.
 It is a source of vitamins A, B, C, and D, as well as minerals such as iron, potassium, and zinc.

-The entire plant is usable; the roots can be dried and used as a coffee substitute, young leaves are eaten raw, or cooked like spinach, and the flowers are often used to make wine.
+The entire plant is usable; the roots can be dried and used as a coffee substitute, young leaves are eaten raw and make a fantastic dandelion leaf pesto, or cooked like spinach, and the flowers are often used to make wine or dandelion fritters.

 My friend Kathy grew up harvesting dandelion – both the greens and the flowers.
 Here’s what she has to say about picking and cleaning the greens: